Sanam20302/DSA/README.md

 - Heap_sort : Implementing heapsort using array.
 - Heap_in_del : Insertion and deletion in heap.
 - BST : Implementing Binary Search tree using Linked list.
+- DFS : Non-recursive DFS using array.
+- DFS2 : Recursive DFS using array.